Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 - The overlap (or lack thereof) of information that is displayed on a medical school transcript vs. medical school performance evaluation at any institution varies.

-- Medical students are usually randomly assigned the sub-cohort as to when they complete any core clerkship (from the first to last clinical rotation completed), and therefore are usually evaluated against a sub-cohort of their peers vs. their entirety of their class.
+- Medical students are usually randomly assigned the sub-cohort as to when they complete any core clerkship (from the first to last clinical rotation completed), and therefore are usually evaluated against a sub-cohort of their peers vs. their entirety of their class (which was the driving factor for grade percentile ranks being calculated by sub-cohort).

 - Additional variability may be inserted for students pursuing combined/multiple degrees or other breaks in education.